Aliases for FGD4 Gene

 GeneCards Summary for FGD4 Gene

 FGD4 (FYVE, RhoGEF And PH Domain Containing 4) is a Protein Coding gene.
-Diseases associated with FGD4 include charcot-marie-tooth disease, type 4h and sensory peripheral neuropathy.
-Among its related pathways are Signaling by FGFR and Signaling by GPCR.
-GO annotations related to this gene include phospholipid binding and guanyl-nucleotide exchange factor activity.
+Diseases associated with FGD4 include charcot-marie-tooth disease, type 4h and charcot-marie-tooth neuropathy type 4.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+GO annotations related to this gene include actin binding and Rho guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is FGD1.

 UniProtKB/Swiss-Prot for FGD4 Gene

 Activates CDC42, a member of the Ras-like family of Rho- and Rac proteins, by exchanging bound GDP for free GTP.
 Plays a role in regulating the actin cytoskeleton and cell shape.
 Activates MAPK8 (By similarity).